hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/vmware.md

 local path is a mounted disk from either a SAN or NAS device (or some other replicated storage), allowing for rapid recovery or failover.

-If you require or desire to define storage externally and independently, you can choose the *External Services* operational mode.
+If you need or want to define storage externally and independently, you can choose the *External Services* operational mode.
 This is a more complicated implementation in VMware that requires you to independently manage other services which will not be detailed in this document.
 You will need to deploy S3-compatible storage either by connecting to a true AWS S3 bucket or by using a compatible alternative on-prem solution, such as [Ceph](https://ceph.com/).
-You will also need to deploy and separately manage an external Postgres database on an additional server or servers.
+You will also need to deploy and separately manage an external PostgreSQL database on an additional server or servers.

 Some additional information about the *External Services* option can be found at the end of this document.

-It is possible to deploy and/or reference an external Vault server instead of using the internally supplied one, however, this is not a recommended approach and is not addressed in this document.
+Although it is possible for Terraform Enterprise to use an external Vault server instead of its internally managed one, we do not recommended it.
+External Vault usage is not addressed in this document.

 The following table provides high-level server recommendations as a guideline.
 Please note, thick provision, lazy zeroed storage is preferred.
 Thin